DevOps-Represent/from-docker-to-kubernetes/README.md

 After you've setup an environment with Docker and Kubernetes, you're going to need some files from this repository for parts of this workshop.

+If you're running the workshop on your computer, you'll need the files there.

+If you're using Google Kubernetes Engine, you'll also need the files there.

 ```
 git clone https://github.com/DevOps-Girls/from-docker-to-kubernetes.git
 ```